mozilla-services/autopush/docs/architecture.rst

 **Rules for Endpoints**

 1. Check the router table to see the current_month the client is on.
-2. Read the ' ' entry from the appropriate month message table to see if its a valid channel.
+2. Read the chan list entry from the appropriate month message table to see if its a valid channel.

    If its valid, move to step 3.
 3. Store the notification in the current months table if valid.
 (Note that this